-The Role of the Registered Dietitian - Oncology is to assist and provide nutrition education to patients who may be:
+The Role of the Registered Dietitian is to assist and provide nutrition education to patients who may:

-- experiencing unwanted weight loss or weight gain;
+- Experience unwanted weight loss or weight gain,

-- are having difficulty with food or fluid intake because of treatment side effects such as poor appetite, taste changes, nausea, dry mouth, swallowing or chewing problems, constipation, diarrhea, etc.
+- Have difficulty with food or fluid intake because of treatment side effects such as poor appetite, taste changes, nausea, dry mouth, swallowing or chewing problems, constipation, diarrhea, etc.

-- would like to try commercial nutritional supplements or other specialized nutritional products to improve nutritional intake;
+- Want to try commercial nutritional supplements or other specialized nutritional products to improve your nutritional intake,

 The Role of the Community Engagement Liaison (CEL) is to: